 What he lacked in size, Juninho made up for it in skill and guile, like his namesake – Juninho Pernambucano – he was pretty handy when it came to free-kicks.

-This earned him a move to Europe, with Paris Saint-Germain becoming his home, and in the French capital they continue to sing his name and remember the many incredible performances.
+This earned him a move to Europe, with Paris Saint-Germain becoming his home, and in the French capital, they continue to sing his name and remember the many incredible performances.

-At international level, being the brother of such an iconic figure as Socrates wasn’t easy, but Rai, with 49 international caps – and 17 goals – forged his own path with the Seleção which included lifting the World Cup in 1994.
+At international level, being the brother of such an iconic figure as Socrates wasn’t easy, but Rai, with 49 international caps – and 17 goals – forged his own path with the Selecao, which included lifting the World Cup in 1994.

 It’s easy to forget how good Brazil were before their emergence as a world superpower.
-In the years before having a star above their crest the football mad nation saw their heroes win three South American titles with the 1949 championship particularly special as it came at home.
+In the years before having a star above their crest, the football-mad nation saw their heroes win three South American titles, with the 1949 championship particularly special as it came at home.

-The great Pele described football as the “beautiful game” and no one typified that more than his former international teammate Rivellino whose flamboyance was unmatched at the time.
-Though he never invented the “flip flap”, instead perfecting it, that piece of skill is now synonymous with him.
+The great Pele described football as the “beautiful game” and no one typified that more than his former international teammate Rivellino, whose flamboyance was unmatched at the time.
+Though he never invented the “flip-flap”, instead perfecting it, that piece of skill is now synonymous with him.

 It’s fair to say Rivaldo doesn’t always get the universal love he deserves — and we are not talking about a certain theatrical moment.
-For a long period the lanky winger, though comfortable inside, was near unplayable.
+For a long period, the lanky winger, though comfortable inside, was near unplayable.